 YAML Syntax & Structure

-flAPI extends standard YAML with powerful features for modular configuration, environment variables, and dynamic includes.
-This guide covers the extended syntax, best practices for structuring endpoint definitions, and path resolution rules.
+flAPI extends standard YAML with section includes, environment-variable substitution, and a fixed set of top-level keys per endpoint.
+This guide covers the extended syntax, the supported endpoint shapes (REST + 3 MCP variants), and path resolution rules.

 Extended YAML Features